SMART Permission Tickets

 Who the data is about Ticket (subject, identity evidence)

-Who is asking, and why they can ask Ticket (requester, ticket type, context)
+Who is asking, and why they can ask Ticket (requester, ticket type, profile claims)

 The underlying source document or verification record Issuer records, not the ticket